AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ## Adding parameters to a package

-Notice in the package summary the statements `(parameters: none defined)`.
-You can add default parameters to a package, and all entities in the package will inherit them:
+The package summaries above contain the statement `(parameters: none defined)`.
+You can add default parameters to a package; when you do, all entities in the package will inherit them:

 `aio rt:package:update hellopackage --param name Patricia`